rollup/rollup/docs/999-big-list-of-options.md

 console.log(42);
 ```

-The value `"no-external"` will only remove external imports if possible.
 You can also supply a list of modules with side-effects or a function to determine it for each module individually.
-Using `true` will behave the same as `null` except that it cannot be overridden by the `resolveId` hook of plugins.
+The value `"no-external"` will only remove external imports if possible and is equivalent to the function `(id, external) => !external`;

 **treeshake.propertyReadSideEffects**
 Type: `boolean`<br>